-We offer a 75 mah LiPo battery for use with the Stand Alone receiver.
+We include a 75 mah LiPo battery for use with the Stand Alone receiver.
 It has a suitable connector on it and we offer two optional chargers.
 One is used with a conventional LiPo charger that is set for a single cell 1S and not over 100 ma of charge current.
 The other charger uses a standard USB port on a computer to charge the battery.
 This USB charger can do two batteries at one time.
 LEDs show the charge state.
 Green means done.
 If you want to supply your own battery, just be aware that you must have a suitable connector on it to fit the Stand Alone receiver and/or the chargers.

-A sub micro servo for use with electric as well as rubber or gliders is offered.
-Or you can provide your own.
+A sub micro servo for use with electric as well as rubber or gliders is included.
 A standard three pin connector is used.

 Our transmitter works with both models of receiver.
 The code just has to be the same.
 The transmitter code is found inside the case by removing two small screws.

 STAND ALONE SYSTEM

 This is for use where there is no electronic timer, as in rubber powered models and gliders, or gas.
 It includes a transmitter with a unique code, a 240 mah LiPo for the transmitter, a charge cable for the LiPo for use with your charger, and a Stand Alone Receiver.
 This receiver requires a 1S battery for power and a servo to be added to your plane.
-We include a battery with a compatible connector for the receiver and an optional small servo as used in electric FF.
+We include a battery with a compatible connector for the receiver and a small servo as used in electric FF.
 One of the optional 1S batteries has a protection feature that protects against over charging or discharging.
-We also offer two optional chargers for the small 1S battery used by the Stand Alone Receiver.
-The Stand Alone system includes all items shown in the photo except the servo.
+The Stand Alone system includes all items shown in the photo.

 75 mah 1S cell with over discharge and charge protection board weight 2.2 grams